hafiz1379/Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these simple steps.
+To get a local copy of this project up and running, follow these simple steps:

 ### 🔧 Prerequisites <a name="prerequisites"></a>